DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 After relocating capital to Urzak, the city had been abandoned.
 The old buildings that were deserted, now were in ruins.

-"Since it looks like just empty ruins, you were able to escape demon attacks.
+"Since it looks like just empty ruins, they are able to avoid demon attacks.
 Totally a blind spot, right?"

 "A fitting place for Resistance's HQ."

 "Right.
 There we have armoury, training facilities and industrial plants.
 For demons who fly through this place, it only looks like ruins.
-And considering its close proximity to capital, it is perfect spot."
+And considering it's close proximity to capital, it is perfect spot."

 Saki carries on through abandoned subway.
 It takes around 2 hours on armoured car from _Neo Vishal_